mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 * Existing :ref:`DGSPlanner <dgsplanner-ref>` expanded to support WAND².
 * Existing algorithm :ref:`IntegrateEllipsoids <algm-IntegrateEllipsoids-v1>` now can use a different integrator for satellite peaks.
 * New option in :ref:`IntegrateEllipsoids <algm-IntegrateEllipsoids-v1>` to share Bragg peak background with satellite peaks.
-* Existing algorithm:ref:`MaskPeaksWorkspace <algm-MaskPeaksWorkspace-v1>` now also supports tube-type detectors used at the CORELLI instrument.
+* Existing algorithm :ref:`MaskPeaksWorkspace <algm-MaskPeaksWorkspace-v1>` now also supports tube-type detectors used at the CORELLI instrument.
 * Improvements to :ref:`SCDCalibratePanels <algm-SCDCalibratePanels-v2>` including

   * major interface update